elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 ## Deploying vanilla Kubernetes clusters using Kubespray

 With the infrastructure provisioned, we can now deploy Kubernetes using kubespray.
 First, change to the `compliantkubernetes-kubespray` root directory.

 ```bash
 cd ..
 ```

-### Init the Kubespray config in your config path.
+### Init the Kubespray config in your config path

 ```bash
 export DOMAIN=<your_domain> # DNS domain to expose the services inside the service cluster i.e. "example.com"